maylikenoother/maylikenoother/README.md

 - 👋 Hi, I’m @maylikenoother
 - 👀 I’m interested in everything programming
 - 🌱 I am knowledgeable, proficient in writing Javascript
-- 💞️ I’m looking to collaborate  on start up  projects
-- 📫 How to reach me maryogedengbe@yahoo.com
+- 📫 How to reach me ogedengbemary19@gmail.com

 <!---
 maylikenoother/maylikenoother is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.